sebastienrousseau/shokunin/examples/content/tags.md

 image_height: "630" ## The image height of the site.
 image_width: "1200" ## The image width of the site.
 image: "https://kura.pro/kaishi/images/banners/banner-kaishi.webp" ## The main image of the site in SVG format.
-keywords: "privacy policy, kaishi, shokunin static site generator, static site generator, user data, google analytics, microsoft clarity, tracking tools, personal information, rights, changes" ## The keywords of the site. (max 160 characters)
+keywords: "terms of use, intellectual property" ## The keywords of the site. (max 160 characters)
 language: "en-GB" ## The language of the site. (default: en-GB)
 layout: "page" ## The layout of the site.
 locale: "en_GB" ## The locale of the site.